VCET-Driverless/SolecthonWebsite/README.md

 # SolecthonWebsite

-This is website of a INDIAN Solar Electric Car Team.
+This is website of a Solar Electric Car Team.